 Flying Bugs, Spiders & Insects Are NOT The Type of

-Come late spring or early summer in Rosewood, you probably can't wait to get out on your fishing boat.
-Be aware that you might have some uninvited company.
+Come late spring or early summer in Rosewood, you probably can't wait to get out on your ski boat.
+Be aware that you might have some unanticipated company.

 The stage is set for an unwanted surprise – a welcoming party of Rosewood bugs – when you pull off the cover for the first time.

 Here's an easier, faster solution: Have us spray your sail boat at the beginning or end of the boating season.
-Proactive pest control will kill and control insects throughout your boat.
-You'll save time, not to mention the irritation of an eight-legged critter unexpectedly visiting you or a guest.
+Proactive pest control will kill and control multi-legged residents throughout your boat.
+You'll save time, not to mention the irritation of an eight-legged inhabitant unexpectedly visiting you or a guest.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that ski boat application must be done before a boat is put in the waters of Rosewood.
+Please remember that boat spraying must be done before a boat is put in the waters of Rosewood.

-For many people in Rosewood, southeast Wisconsin and northern IL, summer is all about the water.
-Click here to schedule a pontoon boat treatment, so that you can be sure the only guests aboard will be invited ones.
+For many people in Rosewood, southeast WI and northern IL, summer is all about the water.
+Click here to schedule a sail boat treatment, so that you can be sure the only guests aboard will be invited ones.